 Research in the Technical Polymers Ticona segment is focused on the development of new formulations and applications for its products, improved manufacturing processes and new polymer materials with varying chemical and physical properties in order to meet customer needs and to generate growth.
-This effort involves the improving compounding recipes to extend product properties and grades, while offering grade consistency on a global basis.
+This effort involves the entire value chain from new or improved monomer production, polymerization and compounding, to working closely with end-users to identify new applications that can take advantage of these high performance features.
+Ticona is continually improving compounding recipes to extend product properties and grades, while offering grade consistency on a global basis.
 In addition, Ticona is developing new polymerization and manufacturing technology in order to meet economic and ecological goals without sacrificing high quality processing.